Quentin Tarantino Shamed By Actress Jameela Jamil For Casting Emile Hirsch, Says Actor Attacked Her Friend

 “Abomination, yes!
 But white privilege?
 C’mon Jamilla,” commented one man.

-Jamil quickly shut up the troll though.
 “If a black man strangled a little white woman in front of lots of people [at] a Sundance Film Festival party you think he would have gotten off with [nine] days of jail and had it expunged from his record?
 You KIDDING ME?” she snapped back.

-As of press time, neither Hirsch nor Tarantino has responded to Jamil’s comments.
+As of press time, neither Hirsch, nor Tarantino has responded to Jamil’s comments.